galaxyproject/training-material/topics/statistics/tutorials/intro_deep_learning/tutorial.md

 ## Introduction

 ### Deep learning and neural networks
 Deep learning is a branch of artificial intelligence which recognises patterns in large volumes of data.
 Using these learned patterns on the existing data, new data can be categorised.
 These patterns in data are learned by a computational model based on multiple architectures of neural networks.
 A neural network is a web of artificial neurons which is also called processing units.
 The idea of neural networks is inspired from mamalian cerebral cortex where neuronal circuits are used to learn.
 A neural network is structured into multiple layers where each layer contains several neurons.
 The neurons from adjacent layers are interconnected allowing the exchange of information.
 An artificial neuron is shown in Figure 1.
 The neuron, shown in orange, takes inputs (x1 and x2) and computes output (y).
 The entities w1 and w2 are the weights of the connections (between inputs and neuron).
 The weights and inputs are combined following the basic principles of mathematics.
+All the variables - inputs, weights and output - can either be scalars or vectors.

 x1 = x1 * w1